 3. Mainland Company

 A business entity falling under commercialized geographical areas and directly registered under the Emirates government and its authorities is known as a mainland company.
-A mainland company in Dubai can carry out business across the UAE, but permits a maximum foreign shareholder equity capped at 49%.
-Mainland represents the most developed economy as it is setup directly in accordance to the legal structures of the Government policies.
+A mainland company in Dubai can carry out business across the UAE but permits a maximum foreign shareholder equity capped at 49%.
+Mainland represents the most developed economy as it is setup directly in accordance with the legal structures of the Government policies.

 Company Incorporation in Dubai

 As per the Federal Law, it is mandatory for a commercial company in Dubai to have not less than 51% local equity (participation of UAE nationals).
-The law also defines 7 categories of business organisations that are permitted to establish in Dubai.
+The law also defines 7 categories of business organizations that are permitted to establish in Dubai.
 These are: